Wrap-Up Insurance: OCIPs and CCIPs

 Embroker helps you get wrap-up insurance programs to provide general liability protection for not only the owners of construction projects but also the contractors and subcontractors that are involved in the project.

-Typically, wrap-up programs are usually designed for either very large construction projects that cost upwards of $10 million ($3-5 million in California) or for a string of smaller but related construction projects that are just as expensive in total.
+Wrap-up insurance is a policy for either very large construction projects that cost upwards of $10 million ($3-5 million in California) or for a string of smaller but related construction projects that are just as expensive in total.

-A wrap-up insurance policy provides everyone involved in the project peace of mind, knowing that all parties participating in the construction project have the right coverage and are protected properly through one, wholistic program.
+A wrap-up insurance policy provides everyone involved in the project peace of mind, knowing that all parties participating in the construction project have the right coverage and are protected properly through one, holistic program.